-In some cases, a blood vessel may be completely blocked, causing a stroke.
+- In some cases, a blood vessel may be completely blocked, causing a stroke.
 Not all strokes cause vascular dementia.
 It depends on the severity of the stroke, where the stroke occurred and the portion of the brain that's affected.
-Vascular dementia also can occur when blood vessels in the brain narrow, reducing the amount of blood flow to those sections of the brain.

 - Confusion and agitation

 - Problems with memory